Written by Pete McTighe and Chris Chibnall. This episode first aired February 2, 2020.

 - Book Ends: The episode is bracketed by the Doctor talking about how all of the billions of humans on Earth are connected.

 - Breather Episode: Another standalone episode with a mostly happy ending (the second in Series 12 after "Nikola Tesla's Night of Terror") kicks off the second half of a Story Arc-heavy season, right on the heels of the wringer that the Doctor was put through in "Fugitive of the Judoon".
 The Cliffhanger ending of that episode even suggests that the TARDIS is deliberately distracting her from her gloom by picking up the signals that lead into this crisis.

-- Chekhov's Gun: Jake is trying to kick down a heavy metal door when Yaz and Graham arrive and unlock it with a skeleton key.
+- Brick Joke: Jake is trying to kick down a heavy metal door when Yaz and Graham arrive and unlock it with a skeleton key.
 Inside the building, Yaz and Graham find a flimsier wooden door which is also locked and try to figure out how to bypass it... until Jake lightly pushes Yaz aside and kicks it in.